Yi-Jiahe/Yi-Jiahe.github.io/index.md

 # Yi Jiahe
 A year 3 Aerospace Engineering student taking a specialisation in Mechanical Engineering at the Nanyang Technological University, Singapore.
-Doing research under the CN Yang Scholars Progamme, with an interest in software development.
+Doing research under the CN Yang Scholars Programme, with an interest in software development.

 ## [HoverFish](HoverFish.md)
 An award winning remote-controlled balloon drone designed and built for PS9888 Making and Tinkering, a special term module held at NTU.